-My personal favourite recording of Carousel is the 1994 Broadway Revival Recording.
+Another recording that often gets mentioned in discussions about the show is the 1987 Studio Cast Recording.
+Some folks love it, but it’s not really one of my favourites.
+Although it’s almost complete, cutting only the Act 2 ballet music, there’s a bit too much tiptoeing around the roles on the part of the singers for everything to settle completely.
+Samuel Ramey’s singing of Billy is impressive, but he doesn’t get the character to move through the material in his interpretation of the pieces.
+To a lesser extent, the same is true of Barbara Cook, whose work I genuinely adore elsewhere.
+I suppose my major beef with this album is that it is a typical studio recording, albeit an excellent one and far more successful than most, but it never really catches alight in the way Carousel should.My personal favourite recording of Carousel is the 1994 Broadway Revival Recording.
 What is really fantastic about this recording is that there is such a fantastic balance between acting and singing.
-The cast have enough voice to serve the material but also communicate the stakes of what’s going on dramatically in the score and in the show as a whole.
+While the principals have enough voice to serve the material, they also communicate the stakes of what’s going on dramatically in the score and in the show as a whole.
 The “Carousel Waltz” is played so beautifully on this recording – it’s heartbreaking.
-Michel Hayden forces you to engage with Billy and the journey of his character.
-Sally Murphy sings to your heart and completely gets the arc of the character from “If I Loved You” through “What’s the Use of Wond’rin'”.
+Michael Hayden’s idiosyncrasies as both an actor and a vocalist force you to engage with Billy and the journey of his character.
+Sally Murphy sings to your heart and completely gets the arc of the character from “If I Loved You” through “What’s the Use of Wond’rin'” all the way to the end of the show.
 One of the highlights of the recording is Audra MacDonald’s Carrie, an interpretation that really reveals her versatility as both an actress and a vocalist.
-She is perfectly matched by Eddie Korbich – their rendition of “When the Children are Asleep” is unmatched.
-(I’d definitely pick this one over it’s London counterpart, although I really enjoyed Joanna Riding’s Julie on that disc.)
+She is perfectly matched by Eddie Korbich, and their rendition of “When the Children are Asleep” is unmatched.
+(I’d definitely pick this one over its counterpart, the 1993 Royal National Theatre Cast Recording, although I really enjoyed Joanna Riding’s Julie on that disc.)